 Getting Chatty with IBM Watson

-Following on from my last story where I introduced some common patterns used to build chat bots, we’re now going to look at the basics of building chat bots with IBM Watson.
+Following on from my last article where I introduced some common patterns used to build chat bots, we’re now going to look at the basics of building chat bots with IBM Watson.

 Language processing is achieved through defining intents and entities.
 In brief, intents are the possible meanings of what the user says, and entities are the parameters in the user’s text, e.g. objects, places, etc.